ant-design/ant-design/docs/pattern/form.en-US.md

 3. Be error-sensitive and fault-tolerant.

-  Be error-sensitive means giving feedbacks to users quickly through a variety of validation rules of user input.
+  Be error-sensitive means giving feedback to users quickly through a variety of validation rules of user input.
 If the validation starts only after a form is submitted, it would be too late.
-Be fault-tolerant means it should be allowed to use different kinds of formats as well as syntax.
+Being fault-tolerant means it should be allowed to use different kinds of formats as well as syntax.
 For example, if a user types in some spaces into a phone number input box, the system should delete those spaces automatically instead of telling the user to correct them.

 4. Don't ask unnecessary questions.